hestonhamilton/mcp-shell-aliases/README.md

 ## Overview

 This extension for the Gemini CLI makes your shell aliases available to Gemini.
-It parses your shell configuration files (like `.bashrc`, `.bash_aliases`, `.zshrc`, etc.) and exposes the aliases to the Gemini CLI.
-This allows you to use your favorite shell aliases within the Gemini CLI environment.
+It parses your shell configuration files (like `.bashrc`, `.bash_aliases`, `.zshrc`, etc.) and exposes the aliases as custom commands in the Gemini CLI.

+## How it Works

+This extension uses a **Model Context Protocol (MCP) Server** to:
+1. Read your shell alias files.
+2. Parse the alias definitions.
+3. Register each alias as a new command in the Gemini CLI.

+For example, an alias `alias ll='ls -alF'` will be exposed as a command `/ll`.
+When you run `/ll` in the Gemini CLI, the extension will execute the command `ls -alF` and display the output.

 ## Features

 *   Parses shell alias definitions from common shell configuration files.
+*   Exposes aliases as custom commands in the Gemini CLI.
 *   Supports `bash` aliases.
 *   Planned support for other shells like `zsh`, `fish`, etc.
-*   Automatic detection of alias files.
 *   Configuration options to specify custom alias file paths.

 ## Supported Shells

-*   [x] Bash (`.bashrc`, `.bash_aliases`)
+*   [ ] Bash (`.bashrc`, `.bash_aliases`)
 *   [ ] Zsh (`.zshrc`)
 *   [ ] Fish (`.config/fish/config.fish`)